Chapter 5 : The Death Eater's Daughter

 His mind reached out, searching desperately for that whose mind he assumed to be the weakest: mine, the youngest, the most innocent.

 I was in the Nott’s garden, playing Hogwarts.
+It was one of Theo's favourite games, and he always had to play Professor.

 “Now, Miff Yaffley, you haf not yet handed in your Ariffmancy homework,” Theo lisped pompously.
 “I fink that will be fifteen-“